How Eating Disorders Affect Mental Health

 EHN Canada Can Help You

-If you would like to learn more about the eating disorder support programs or counselling services offered by EHN Canada, or if you have any other questions about addiction or mental health, please call us at one of the numbers below.
+If you would like to learn more about the eating disorder support programs or counselling services offered by EHN Canada, or if you have any other questions about addiction or mental health, please call us at one of our numbers.
 Our phone lines are open 24/7—so you can call us anytime.

 You can also find more information on our Eating Disorder Program page.
 Please note: eating disorder programming is not currently available at all our facilities, but a comprehensive Eating Disorder program is now available at Bellwood in Toronto.
 Please call us–an admissions counsellor can help you learn more.